ritchieyu/machine_learning/README.md

 ## Machine learning
-This repo contains the code I write as I learn introductory machine learning concepts
+Some code written this summer as I explored machine learning, this repo needs updating